In The Spotlight: Personal Spin Coater

 - Compact yet robust - Space in cleanrooms and gloveboxes is always at a premium, so we made sure the spin coater is as small as it possibly could be; it measures just 267 mm x 230 mm x 141 mm.
 Despite its size, it is incredibly robust with an aluminium structure, ABS panels and a glass lid.

-For more information visit the Personal Spin Coater product page, or for more advice on vacuum warpage and other spin coating problems and solutions read our in-depth Spin Coating Guide which features a number of demonstrative videos.
+For more information visit the spin coater product page, or for more advice on vacuum warpage and other spin coating problems and solutions read our in-depth spin coating guide, which features a number of demonstrative videos.
 If you have any further questions about our spin coater or about device fabrication, please do not hesitate to get in touch and we'll be happy to help.

 Molecular weight dependent vertical composition profiles of PCDTBT: PC71BM blends for organic photovoltaics.
 A. Parnell et al., Nature Scientific Reports, 4: 5286 (2014)